CryptoDonkeyMiner/CryptoDonkeyMinersGPUMiningSwitch/README.md

 * Watts - How many watts your mining consumes
 * Batch path and file - The file path, like c:\miner\lolminer\mine_ergo.bat
 * Enabled - If box is checked, will include in profitability check
+* Skip if negative profit - Checking this on a coin will skip mining it if there is a loss on it.
+It will stop (or never start) the miner if all coins have it checked and no coins are profitable.
+If left unchecked on one coin, it will fallback and mine that.
+If left unchecked on multiple, it will mine the most profitable, even at a loss.

 Please use the save button to save your settings inbetween coin setups.